Patient education: Melanoma treatment; localized melanoma (Beyond the Basics)

 This topic reviews the diagnosis and treatment of localized melanoma.
 A separate topic discusses the treatment of advanced and metastatic melanoma.
-(See "Patient information: Melanoma treatment; advanced or metastatic melanoma (Beyond the Basics)".)
+(See "Patient education: Melanoma treatment; advanced or metastatic melanoma (Beyond the Basics)".)

 Appearance of lesion — Similar to other types of skin cancer, melanoma is diagnosed based upon the appearance of a skin lesion.
 Melanomas usually present as a changing mole or a new mole, most often with dark pigment.
-They can occur anywhere on the skin surface, but it frequently develops on the back and other areas that may be easy to miss with self-inspection.
-Abnormal findings can be described with an acronym, ABCDE (picture 1).
+They can occur anywhere on the skin surface, including on the back, the scalp, and other areas that may be easy to miss with self-inspection.
+Abnormal findings can be described with an acronym, ABCDE (picture 1):

 Other abnormal features include inflammation (swelling) and bleeding or crusting.
 While the majority of melanomas are pigmented (have color), the lesion can occasionally lack pigment and be the same color as the surrounding skin.
 They can also look like a blood blister or a tick bite.
 A person who notices any of these changes should make an appointment with a healthcare provider as soon as possible.
-Referral to a dermatologist (physician who specializes in skin conditions) may be recommended.
+Referral to a dermatologist (a physician who specializes in skin conditions) may be recommended.

-Biopsy — To determine if the abnormality is a melanoma, a small piece of the area (or if it is small, the entire area) is removed and examined under a microscope to determine if precancerous or cancerous cells are present.
+Biopsy — To determine if the abnormality is a melanoma, a small piece of the abnormal skin lesion (or if it is small, the entire area) is removed and examined under a microscope to determine if precancerous or cancerous cells are present.
 A biopsy deep enough to include the deepest part of the lesion is preferred.

 MELANOMA CLINICAL STAGING